WHY LET KIDS HAVE ALL THE FUN!

 Times: Experienced participants row on Tuesdays and Thursdays evenings 6:30-8pm and Saturday mornings 7-8:30am.
 Beginners go Mondays and Wednesdays evenings 6:30-8pm and Saturday mornings 8:30-10am.
 All practices will be held rain or shine, if conditions do not allow for rowing, the session will be held indoors.

-Fred along with the other coaches and experienced coxies, strive to make the summer rowing program a fun and safe experience for all participants.
+The coaches and experienced coxies, strive to make the summer rowing program a fun and safe experience for all participants.